-The board of directors of Stefnir comprises Sigrún Ragna Ólafsdóttir, chairman, ID-No. 180863-3629, self-employed, Hrefna Ösp Sigfinnsdóttir, vice chairman, ID-No. 230969-5239, managing director of Creditinfo hf., Guðmundur Jóhann Jónsson, ID-No. 041159-2439, managing director of Vörður tryggingar hf.
+The board of directors of Stefnir comprises Sigrún Ragna Ólafsdóttir, chairman, ID-No. 180863-3629, self-employed, Hrefna Ösp Sigfinnsdóttir, vice chairman, ID-No. 230969-5239, managing director of Creditinfo hf., and Guðmundur Jóhann Jónsson, ID-No. 041159-2439, self-employed.
 The managing director of Stefnir is Jón Finnbogason, ID-No. 040873-3769.
 Further information on board members and shared interests can be found on the company's website.

-The Management Company shall operate UCITS in accordance with sound and healthy business practices and customs, which includes working with integrity, professionalism, diligence and fairness, and shall be guided by the interests of the alternative investment funds it operates, their investors and the integrity of the market, cf. Article 19 (1.1) of Act No. 45/2020.
+The Management Company shall operate UCITS in accordance with sound and healthy business practices and customs, which includes working with integrity, professionalism, diligence and fairness, and shall be guided by the interests of the UCITS it operates, their investors and the integrity of the market, cf. Article 15 (1.1) of Act No. 116/2021.